-As nominee, you should be a sufficiently senior member of staff to have a good overview of the work and quality assurance systems of the provider, consortium or partnership to act effectively as a link between the provider and the inspection team.
-The role of the nominee is valued highly by inspectors as the nominee contributes significantly to ensuring that the inspection runs smoothly and that inspectors see all the relevant evidence so that they can make valid and reliable judgements.
+As nominee, you should be a sufficiently senior member of staff to have a good overview of the work and quality assurance systems of the provider to act effectively

 If the provider decides not to take up the offer of having a nominee, this will not prejudice the inspection.
 The fact that a provider does not have a nominee will have no impact on the judgements made by the inspection team.